Mikey Lee

 Mikey Lee (born 1993) is an Irish hurler who plays as a centre-forward for the Wicklow senior team.

-Born in Bray, County Wicklow, Lee first arrived on the inter-county scene when he first linked up with the Wicklow minor team, before later lining out with the under-21 side.
+Born in Bray, County Wicklow, Lee arrived on the inter-county scene when he first linked up with the Wicklow minor team, before lining out with the under-21 side.
 He made his senior debut in the 2013 National Hurling League.
 Lee has since gone on to play a key role for the team, and has won one National League (Division 2B) medal.
 He has been a Christy Ring Cup runner-up on one occasion.